 Commonly Scottish clans were named after their original chief.
 This means that most clan names are Scottish surnames.
 Often new members would adopt this same surname when they became part of the clan even if they weren’t directly related.
 Most clan names are believed to be anglicised forms of Gaelic, French, and Norman words.
 For example, the clan name ‘MacLachlan’ comes from ‘Mac’ which means ‘son of’ and ‘Lochlann’ which means ‘land of lochs’.

 If you are Scottish, there are many online resources available which can help you find your clan and trace your history.
 For example, Clan Finder can tell you your clan’s motto, crest and history.
-You can visit the areas and castles connected to your clan on a Rabbie’s tour.
+You can visit the areas and castles connected to your clan on a Rabbie’s small-group tour.
 If you are a proud member of a Lowland clan, explore our Border tours.
 Or if you are of Highland heritage, hop aboard one of our mini coaches from Inverness or Aberdeen.
 Not Scottish or can’t find your clan?
 You can still join in the sense of community.
 The tradition is that anyone offering allegiance to the chief becomes a clan member.
 So you can choose a clan and embrace the culture.
 You can display your clan pride by wearing their tartan or crest.